 – In order to put yourself in a condition to succeed, it’s really important to have realistic expectations.

-– Many can talk the talk but few can translate this into a decent track-record… the basics are, pretty basic but practice is more tricky.
-If this rings true for you, you might want to focus more on understanding bet size and how that effects the translation of your edge.
+– Many can talk the talk but few can translate this into a decent track-record… the basics are pretty basic but practice is more tricky.
+If this rings true for you, you might want to focus more on understanding bet size and how that affects the translation of your edge.
 Obsessing about entry and triggers, all things being equal, is probably the least important aspect yet very few ever get this.
 Remember that if you get your bet size wrong, you could end up with a negative p&l even with a guaranteed mathematical edge.

 – In order to really make a step-change in your trading journey you have to make a conscious decision to be honest with your progress and accept full accountability for your actions.
 You can’t afford to delude yourself and handicap your progress.
 Always confront your problems, especially those related to your mental game.
 Don’t find excuses, put yourself in a condition to progress and evolve as a trader.